layoutBox/FlexLayout/README.md

 <br>

-FlexboxLayout gently wraps [facebook/yoga](https://github.com/facebook/yoga) flexbox implementation in a concise, and chainable syntax.

-## FlexboxLayout principles and philosophy <a name="introduction"></a>
+## FlexLayout principles and philosophy <a name="introduction"></a>

 * Flexbox layouting is simple, powerfull and fast.
-* FlexboxLayout syntax is concise and chainable.
+* FlexLayout syntax is concise and chainable.
 * The syntax looks similar to HTML, where a container is defined on one line, and its children are imbricated.
 * Moving a view from one flexbox container to another its just a problem of moving a block of code.
-* FlexboxLayout/yoga incredibly fast, its even faster than manual layout.
+* FlexLayout/yoga incredibly fast, its even faster than manual layout.
 See performances below.
-* FlexboxLayout is a companion of [PinLayout](https://github.com/mirego/PinLayout).
+* FlexLayout is a companion of [PinLayout](https://github.com/mirego/PinLayout).
 They share the same type of syntax and methods name (ex: width, height, minWidth, maxWidth, marginTop, marginHorizontal, justify, ...).
 PinLayout is particularly usefull to position and animates views.

 ## Variation from CSS flexbox
-FlexboxLayout default properties are different from CSS flexbox.
-FlexboxLayout use the same default properties as Yoka and ReactNative flexbox.
+FlexLayout default properties are different from CSS flexbox.
+FlexLayout use the same default properties as Yoka and ReactNative flexbox.
 ....

+* justify-content -> justify
+* align-items -> align
+//* align-content -> alignContent / alignWrap?
+* flex-direction -> direction
+* flex-wrap -> wrap
+* flex-start -> start
+* flex-end -> end

 ## Creation / definition : createBox / addChild/ define

+# flex container

+# flex items

-## Direction, justity, alignment / position
+## Direction, justity, align / alignContent / alignSelf / position
     public func direction(_ direction: Direction) -> Flexbox {
     public func justify(_ value: Justify) -> Flexbox {
     public func alignContent(_ value: Align) -> Flexbox {